I'll Be Waving as You Drive Away

-"I'll Be Waving as You Drive Away" is episode 21 and 22 of the fourth season of Little House on the Prairie.
+"I'll Be Waving as You Drive Away" is the 21st and 22nd episodes of the fourth season of Little House on the Prairie.
 It aired in two parts on NBC, part 1 on March 6, 1978, part 2 on March 13, 1978.

 In the episode, Mary begins to lose her eyesight as the result of damage when she had scarlet fever.
 She eventually becomes totally blind, and Charles and Caroline take her to Iowa to a school for the blind.

 The episode garnered an Emmy nomination for Melissa Sue Anderson and was ranked #97 in TV Guide's Top 100 Episodes of All Time 1997 list.
 It moved up to #71 in TV Guide's revised 2009 list.

 Synopsis

 Part I

 Laura has met a new boy in town, Seth Barton, but she finds that he's more interested in Mary.
 Mary is also studying for the state teacher's exam, but her long hours of study are made difficult by blurred vision.
 Knocking over an oil lamp she was using to help see her study materials better, Mary causes a fire in the house.
 Charles takes Mary to see an optometrist, Dr. Burke, where he learns that Mary is going blind from complications of her having had scarlet fever.
 Charles, in self denial, cannot bring himself to tell Mary the news, and one morning she wakes to find that she is completely blind.